code-423n4/2023-04-ens-findings/data/naman1778-Q.md

 Note that using Assembly removes several important security features of Solidity, which can make the code more insecure and more error-prone.

+There are 15 instances of this issue in 5 files:

     File: contracts/dnssec-oracle/BytesUtils.sol

     19: assembly {

     73: assembly {

     80: assembly {

     197: assembly {

     213: assembly {

     229: assembly {

     245: assembly {

     267: assembly {

     276: assembly {

     286: assembly {

     311: assembly {

 https://github.com/code-423n4/2023-04-ens/blob/main/contracts/dnssec-oracle/BytesUtils.sol